 -Check the lumens

-Once you have chosen the type of dive light you need, the next consideration is how bright the light would be.
-The brightness of the dive light is measured through lumens.
+Once you have chosen the type you need, the next consideration is how bright the light would be.
+The brightness is measured through lumens.
 Although some will use wattage as a mode of measurement, it’s no longer reliable considering that there are already LED technology options in the market.

-In short, the more lumens, the more light there would be on your dive light.
-To give you an idea, here’s how many lumens you’ll get per wattage on LED lights:
+In short, the more lumens, the more light there would be on your scuba dive light.
+To give you an idea, here’s how many lumens of light you’ll get per wattage on LED lights:

 *9 watts = about 450 lumens